© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Muston village cross, 70m east of Mountain Ash Farm is a scheduled monument protected by Historic England under reference 1017495.
 View the official record →

-Muston village cross is a medieval stone monument situated near Mountain Ash Farm in Leicestershire.
+Muston village cross is a medieval wayside cross located in Leicestershire, situated approximately 70 metres east of Mountain Ash Farm.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017495.

 Muston village cross, 70m east of Mountain Ash Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017495.